TheRoddyWMS/Roddy/README.md

 # Changelist

+- We introduce a new branching scheme from now on.
+There will be the master branch and an additional development branch.
+  The master branch should only contain stable and tested releases of Roddy. development will be there for everything else.

 - (WIP) Roddy will now support plugin revisions and compatibility tracks.
 This is useful, if you have a plugin which depends on other plugins and which you do not want to recompile/ repack, just because another plugin was extended.